appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/README.md

 #### Solution

-Contact your instance administrator and request an increase in the file size limit.
+Configure Appsmith instance to support larger files by changing the file size limit.
 For more information on configuring file size limits, see [Configure File Size Limit](/getting-started/setup/instance-configuration/file-size-limit).